 1- Plone CMS: since 1999 series of Medical and Science apps

 PloneCMS is more than simple CMS, its highly customizable platform built on top of Zope framework, with a history of creating enterprise apps as medical and healthcare solutions including the most famous laboratory management solutions as Bika LIMS, Senaite and Baobab LIMS.
-Bika LIMS is the most famous and the most usable around the world with many variations, but Plone has huge share when it comes to open source LIMS.
+Bika LIMS is the most famous and the most usable around the world with many variations, but Plone has a huge share when it comes to open source LIMS.

-Ultimate EMR is an open source electronic medical records (EMR), It was built on top of PloneCMS.
+Ultimate EMR is an open-source electronic medical records (EMR), It was built on top of PloneCMS.
 But it's not popular as Plone based laboratory management solutions.

 PloneCMS is backed by a powerful community of developers as it is regularly upgraded.